kubernetes/website/content/en/docs/tasks/administer-cluster/memory-manager.md

 {{< feature-state feature_gate_name="WindowsCPUAndMemoryAffinity" >}}

-Windows support can be enabled via the `WindowsCPUAndMemoryAffinity` feature gate and requires support in the container runtime.
+Windows support can be enabled via the `WindowsCPUAndMemoryAffinity` feature gate and it requires support in the container runtime.
 Only the [BestEffort Policy](#policy-best-effort) is supported on Windows.

 ## Memory Manager configuration